ddmitov/camel-harness/README.md

 ```

 This package includes a demo application for [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) featuring a Perl script that can be constantly fed with data from an HTML interface.
 Perl with the ``AnyEvent`` Perl module has to be available on PATH.

-## Perl Interpreter
-Any Perl interpreter is usable for camel-harness - either a Perl interpreter on PATH or a Perl interpreter identified by its full pathname.
-[Strawberry Perl](http://strawberryperl.com/) PortableZIP edition distributed together with an [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) binary could also be used on a Windows machine.

 ## Electron Demo
 * Download and extract the [camel-harness package](https://github.com/ddmitov/camel-harness).